enthought/traits/docs/source/traits_user_manual/defining.rst

 the simpler, more commonly used forms.

 .. warning:: Unless otherwise stated as safe to do so, avoid naming attributes with the prefix 'trait' or '_trait'.
-This is to prevent existing methods on ``HasTraits`` from being overshadowed.
+This avoids overshadowing existing methods on HasTraits.

 .. index:: predefined traits